OmauryMarmolejo/today-I-learned/english/prompts/prompt-for-stories.md

 "I'm practicing my English and would like your help generating a story related to this post.
 Please incorporate the following elements:

+I'm practicing my English and would like your help generating a story.
+Please incorporate the following elements:
 Use past perfect, past perfect continuous, and present perfect tenses frequently.
-Mark these phrases in bold.
+Mark these phrases in bold and indicate the correct pronunciation of the '-ed' ending in parentheses for the past perfect and present perfect tenses: (/t/), (/d/), or (/id/)
 Include many verbs in the simple past tense.
 For each of these verbs, indicate the correct pronunciation of the '-ed' ending in parentheses: (/t/), (/d/), or (/id/).
 Mark these verbs and their pronunciations in bold as well.
 If possible, try to incorporate some of the following words I'm practicing: